JacobDozier/hello-world/README.md

 Anyway, I took a c++ class during my AE time and took several logic classes in Philosophy and discovered that I was drawn to coding even in my free time.

+******Update******
+I have now graduated college and am working as a Software Analyst/Trainer.
+Still taking online coding classes in my free time.
+My goal is still to make the jump to developer sometime soon, relatively speaking.
+(Not sure how this turned into a blog, pretty sure that is not what Hello World is supposed to be)